 Grants For College—Find Free Money for Students

-College grants are a form of financial aid that can be used to pay for tuition, room and board, and related school expenses.
+College grants are a type of financial aid that can be used to pay for tuition, room and board, and related school expenses.
 Unlike college loans, grants do not need to be paid back, which is why they are often referred to as “free money” for college.
+For this reason, they can be a highly sought-after form of educational funding.

 Grants are typically awarded based on financial need, though, in some cases, merit comes into play.
 Either way, getting grants can be competitive.
 Read on for a closer look at how grants work, including common eligibility requirements, and how to find and apply for grants.